Daniel Bell: Career

 Bell began his professional life as a journalist, being managing editor of The New Leader magazine (1941–1945), labor editor of Fortune (1948–1958), and later, co-editor (with his college friend Irving Kristol) of The Public Interest magazine (1965–1973).
 In the late 1940s, Bell was an instructor in the Social Sciences in the college of the University of Chicago.
 During the 1950s, it was close to the Congress for Cultural Freedom.
 Subsequently, he taught sociology, first at Columbia (1959–1969) and then at Harvard until his retirement in 1990.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1964 and a member of the American Philosophical Society in 1978.

 Bell also was the visiting Pitt Professor of American History and Institutions at Cambridge University in 1987.
 He served as a member of the President's Commission on Technology in 1964–1965 and as a member of the President's Commission on a National Agenda for the 1980s in 1979.

 Bell served on the board of advisors for the Antioch Review, and published some of his most acclaimed essays in the magazine: "Crime as an American Way of Life" (1953), "Socialism: The Dream and the Reality" (1952), "Japanese Notebook" (1958), "Ethics and Evil: Frameworks for Twenty-First Century Culture" (2005), and "The Reconstruction of Liberal Education: A Foundational Syllabus" (2011).

 Bell received honorary degrees from Harvard, the University of Chicago, and fourteen other universities in the United States, as well as from Edinburgh Napier University and Keio University in Japan.
 He also received a Lifetime Achievement Award from the American Sociological Association in 1992, and the Talcott Parsons Prize for the Social Sciences from the American Academy of Arts and Sciences in 1993.
 He was given the Tocqueville Award by the French government in 1995.

 Bell was a director of Suntory Foundation and a scholar in residence of the American Academy of Arts and Sciences.

 Bell once described himself as "a socialist in economics, a liberal in politics, and a conservative in culture."

 Scholarship

 Bell is best known for his contributions to post-industrialism.
 His most influential books are, The End of Ideology (1960), The Cultural Contradictions of Capitalism (1976), and The Coming of Post-Industrial Society (1973).
-Two of his books, the End of Ideology and the Cultural Contradictions of Capitalism, were listed by the Times Literary Supplement as among the 100 most important books in the second half of the twentieth century.
+The End of Ideology and The Cultural Contradictions of Capitalism were listed by the Times Literary Supplement as among the 100 most important books in the second half of the twentieth century.
 Besides Bell, only Isaiah Berlin, Claude Lévi-Strauss, Albert Camus, George Orwell, and Hannah Arendt had two books so listed.